-Redstor's Enterprise Server Edition (ESE) backup client can backup Microsoft SQL Server databases using Virtual Shadow Copy (VSS).
-As with backing up open/locked files, VSS takes a snapshot which is then used by the backup client instead of live data files.
+Redstor's Enterprise Server Edition (ESE) Agent can backup Microsoft SQL Server databases using the Volume Shadow Copy Service (VSS).
+As with backing up other open or locked files (i.e. files that are constantly being modified), VSS takes a snapshot which is then used by the Agent instead of live data files.

-To make a backup selection of SQL databases, open the backup client and click the SQL button to the left.
+To make a backup selection of SQL databases, open the Agent and click the SQL view button on the left.
 The databases will be shown in the format SQL > Server Name > Instance Name > Database Name.
 You can have multiple instances, each with multiple databases, as seen below.

 Backup inclusions/exclusions can be made at any level of the tree structure by right-click the object and choosing Include or Exclude.
 This action is inherited, i.e. it is applied to any object below the level where the action is being applied.

-If SQL Server is installed on your machine but there is no SQL button in your backup client, this may be because
+If SQL Server is installed on your machine but there is no SQL button in your Agent, this may be because

 - the SQL VSS Writer Service is not running,